CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/5_DeployAzureVM.md

   - [Raising issues](#raising-issues)

-Task 1: Explore the existing volumes created on the **hciboxcluster**
+Task 1: Add an Azure Marketplace image to your Azure Stack HCI
 -----------
 In this step, you'll review a volume on the Azure Stack HCI 22H2 cluster by using Windows Admin Center, and enable data deduplication and compression.